srl-labs/srl-splunk-lab/README.md

 # Intro

-This repo contains containerlab-based labs demonstrating how logs from SR Linux network elements can be collected, parsed, and stored using Elasticsearch/Logstash/Kibana (ELK) stack.
+This repo contains containerlab-based labs demonstrating how logs from SR Linux network elements can be collected, parsed, and stored using [Splunk](https://www.splunk.com/) with [Splunk-Connect-4-Syslog](https://splunkbase.splunk.com/app/4740).

-A series of blog posts go into the details of various ELK deployment models:
+A series of blog posts go into the details of various deployment models:

-1. [SR Linux logging with ELK][srk-with-elk-post] - an introduction to the modern logging infrastructure using ELK stack.
+1. [SR Linux logging with Splunk][srk-with-splunk-post] - an introduction to the modern logging infrastructure using Splunk.

 ## Lab Topology